medic/cht-core/docs/install/quick.md

 * Click the Download button under Developer Preview to the right
 * Click the right link for your operating system, use the `.zip` file if you are on OSX, `.exe` on Windows.
+* Open the install file and follow the instructions.

 ## Create Admin User